Stack logo

 4. Cancelling a request safely

-If you decide to cancel a request, you can check if it’s already started and update its status to “canceled” in the table otherwise.
+When you schedule a job, it returns an ID of type Id<"_scheduled_functions">, which can be used to query the status and cancel it through the scheduler's ctx.scheduler.cancel function.
+You can alternatively do this in your own table: you can check if it’s already started and, if it hasn't, update its status to “canceled” in the table otherwise.
 When the job runs, it can query the table and either return early or mark the task as “started.”
-Because mutations are transactional with serializable isolation by default, you are guaranteed that either the mutation to cancel the job will see that it’s “started” already or the job will see “canceled” - you’ll never think that you canceled a task but find out it ran anyways.
+With either approach, because mutations are transactional with serializable isolation, you are guaranteed that either the mutation to cancel the job will see that it has already “started” or the job will see “canceled” - you’ll never think that you canceled a task but find out it ran anyways.

 For example, say you want to make a last-minute change to which email a user will get.
 It is important to send only one email.
 You can cancel the current pending email, and if you succeeded in canceling it, send an updated one instead.